 The One Day in Cincinnati Itinerary began at a Belgian-style eatery called Taste of Belgium.
 If you’re guessing this means they just serve beer, waffles, and chocolate, you’d be correct!
-We indulged in some small, pearl-sugar coated, crispy Belgian waffles while Sherry explained the history of Over the Rhine.
+We indulged in some small, pearl-sugar coated, crispy Belgian waffles while my friend explained the history of Over the Rhine.

 Ten years ago, no one would have taken a tour of the Over the Rhine neighborhood.
 It was considered one of the most dangerous neighborhoods in the country in terms of gun violence.
 A private corporation stepped in and started buying up buildings in the area with the express desire to gentrify and bring in new businesses, like Taste of Belgium.
 Now Over the Rhine is so hip, it’s basically the Williamsburg of Cincinnati.

 Of course, many of the old residents have been displaced, and community activists are working hard to create more affordable housing in Over the Rhine.
 It’s the same story with every gentrifying neighborhood all over the United States, and indeed the world.
 Fewer people dying by gun violence is good, Belgian eateries are good, and affordable housing is also good.
 Surely we can find a way to have all of these at the same time?